-- Solid interest and proven track record in energy or energy +; the CV indicates a specific achievement or other experience outside work and the potential to become a leader in their field. - 3-5 years of junior management experience in an energy-related field is considered a plus. - Highly motivated and encouraged to work with the World Energy Council, and ready to commit to becoming a member of the exclusive Global FEL and remain engaged for at least one up to typically three years. - Advanced level of English - Not more than 35 years old at the time of application to the programme - Availability for at least 15 days of contact time with the development programme (20 days in Congress years).
-Support by the employer is considered a plus.
+- Solid interest and proven track record in energy or energy +; the CV indicates a specific achievement or other experience outside work and the potential to become a leader in their field. - 3-5 years of junior management experience in an energy-related field. - Highly motivated and encouraged to work with the World Energy Council, and ready to commit to becoming a member of the exclusive Global FEL and remain engaged for at least one up to typically three years. - Advanced level of English - Not more than 35 years old at the time of application to the programme - Availability for at least 15 days of contact time with the development programme (20 days in Congress years). - Participation should be supported by the employer.